 Important note for 2020-21: Due to the COVID-19 pandemic, College Board introduced changes for the spring 2021 administration of the AP exams.
 Students may have taken the assessment in-person or instead taken the digital version and the College Board also offered three test sessions for each subject to allow for social distancing.
-For the IB assessments, the written components of the assessments were not able to be administered in the 2020-21 school year, however the IB program developed a reliable and valid score based upon the required assessments were not able to be administered in the 2020-21 school year, however the IB program developed a reliable and valid score based upon the required assessments.
+For the IB assessments, the written components of the assessments were not able to be administered in the 2020-21 school year, however the IB program developed a reliable and valid score based upon the required assessed work during the two years of the courses to determine a final grade.

-AP/IB Courses Offered
+AP/ IB Courses Offered

 This table shows the list of AP/IB Courses that were offered by the school or for which students took the corresponding AP/IB exam along with the number of students enrolled and the number of students taking the exam.
 Students do not need to take a course to take the exam and not all students enrolled in a course take the exam.
-The last two rows show the total number of exams taken and the number of 3 or higher or IB scores of 4 or higher.
+The last two rows show the total number of exams taken and the number of exams with AP scores of 3 or higher or IB scores of 4 or higher.
 Students who take multiple examples are counted more than once in the last two rows.